phainosz/tutorials-and-summaries/rust.md

 impl Book {
     fn new() -> Self {
-        //Self is the sabe as Book or in other cases the type that is implementing Self {
+        //Self is the same as Book or in other cases the type that is implementing Self {
             pages: 100,
             rating: 8,